sakkoreanschool/site/README.md

 ```

 Now you can write content in Markdown in the language for the file.
+It is not required that every page have a translation.

 ### Theme Element Translation
-Some elements are more complex.
-They are mostly in `/themes/main/layouts`.
+For items not in the `content` folder, translation works more traditionally.
+Such pages are mostly in `/themes/main/layouts`.
 For these items we don't keep two copies of the file.
 Instead, there are language files in `/themes/i18n`.
+You register a key and the corresponding translation that is bound to that key:

 In `en.toml` for example we have:
 ```toml